SiyaoIsHiding/risc-v-gmp-gcd/README.md

 # RISCV64 ASM Implementation of `mpn_gcd_11` for Rivos

 In short, my codes are in `codes/risc_gcd.asm`.
 The `gmp-6.2.1.tar.gz` is the tarball of the source codes.
-You can skip to the [Tests and Performance](#tests-and-performance) section to reproduce the test result.
+You can skip to the [Test the Functionality](#test-the-functionality) section to reproduce the test result.

 The inputs of this function have to be two unsigned 64-bit **odd** integers.
 It will return the greatest common divisor using the binary gcd algorithm.